Which Fishing Line Floats Best? Incl. (AFFORDABLE) Float Lines!

 which fishing line floats

-Do you ever go fishing and wonder which type of line is best for floating?
+Do you ever go fishing and wonder which type of line floats?
 There are many different types of fishing lines on the market, and each one has its benefits and drawbacks.
-So, which fishing line floats best?
+So, what fishing line floats best?

 There are many fishing lines, but a monofilament line is the best one for float-fishingIt should be lightweight, thin, and strong, holding up under pressure while casting quickly without tangling on trees or bushes during your hunt!